notbd/Peer-Learning/README.md

 # Peer-Learning

-Now this is a version based on a flask tutorial by inkjet: https://github.com/inkjet/flask-aws-tutorial
+This is a early version of the web app for CS411 from group smileyface :)

+Still under constrction!